Luis Arraez Player Props: Marlins vs. Royals

 Luis Arraez At The Plate

-- Among qualified hitters in MLB, his batting average ranks first, his on-base percentage ranks first, and he is 26th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 28th in the league in slugging.

+- Arraez enters this game on a four-game hitting streak.
+In his last outings, he's hitting .571.

-- Arraez has reached base via a hit in 46 games this season (of 56 played), and had multiple hits in 25 of those games.
+- Arraez has reached base via a hit in 47 games this year (of 57 played), and had multiple hits in 26 of those games.

+- He has gone deep in one of 57 games, and in 0.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.